lgconsult/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An analysis of Kickstarter Campaigns
-Performing analysis on kickstarter
+Performing analysis on kickstarter to inform the creation of a new campaign